 There are no limitations to the number of awards presented in any given category.

-All entrants will receive notification of their results in April 2016.
+All entrants will receive notification of their results in late April and early May 2018.
 Completed score sheets with scores and comments from judges will be provided for each entry.

 CELEBRATE WITH US